AI Glossary

 Conditional Automation

 An automation system that only activates or performs tasks when specific conditions or criteria are met.
-It is event-driven and reactive to certain triggers.
+It is event-driven and reactive to certain triggers or inputs.

 Confabulation

 The generation of fabricated, distorted, or nonsensical information presented as if it were factual and true.
-Similar to hallucination, but the term confabulation, borrowed from psychology, emphasizes the AI's construction of plausible-sounding but ultimately invented content, rather than a simple misperception of reality.
+Similar to hallucination, but the term confabulation emphasizes the AI's construction of plausible-sounding but ultimately invented content, rather than a simple misperception of reality.

 Consciousness

-The state of being aware of oneself and the world, having thoughts and feelings.
-In AI, it refers to the debated possibility of machines achieving a similar state of awareness.
+The state of being aware of oneself and the environment, having thoughts and feelings.
+In AI, it refers to the debated possibility of machines achieving a similar state of awareness or subjective experience.

 Context Window